|administrative role||A collection of permissions and the scope within which those permissions apply.|

 A dictionary containing a record of words that users cannot use as passwords.
 It prevents users from using common, easily guessed words as passwords.

 Similar to a password that users can enter to gain access in place of a PIN and tokencode.
 The format for fixed passcodes is defined in the token policy assigned to a security domain.
 An administrator creates a fixed passcode in a users authentication settings page.
-Fixed passcodes can be alphanumeric and contain special characters, depending on the token policy.
+Fixed passcodes are alphanumeric and cannot contain special characters.

 A read-only, replicated repository of a subset of the attributes of all entries in an Active Directory forest.